 “One of the first possible references to reserving the Blessed Sacrament for adoration is found in a life of St. Basil (who died in 379).
 Basil is said to have divided the Eucharistic Bread into three parts when he celebrated the Divine Liturgy in the monastery.
 One part he consumed, the second part he gave to the monks, and the third he placed in a golden dove suspended over the altar.”

-Catholics can enjoy the best of the Eastern or Western Catholic rites by attending services and adoring in multiple rites and parishes and to strengthen and revive their faith in the Most Holy Sacrament.
+Catholics can enjoy the best of the Eastern and Western Catholic rites by attending services and adoring in multiple rites and parishes to strengthen and revive our faith in the Most Holy Sacrament.
 We can learn and worship in different ways and traditions.
 Eastern rite churches are very beautiful and conducive to prayer and reverence.
 The chanting, music and reverence towards the real Presence of Christ are splendid.